-Trukai has supports the development of the local rice industry through its’ technical staff, expertise, training and infrastructure.
+Trukai supports the development of the local rice industry through its’ technical staff, expertise, training and infrastructure.
 By harnessing the country’s geographical location, skills and economy, Trukai is helping to propel the rice industry forward within the Pacific region.

 Trukai’s rice development focus, in support of food security, is to work with the people of PNG to grow rice, providing both new wealth and food security for all.